Xcelsama/STAR-BOT/README.md

 ## `CREDITS`
 ___
-- BAILEYS BY   & ADIWAJSHAING
+- BAILEYS BY  WHISJEYSOCKETS & ADIWAJSHING

 - BASE BY GURU